 What Happens in A Residential Asbestos Inspection?

-Sample Collection: After zeroing in on potential asbestos-containing materials, the professional will carefully collect samples without releasing any asbestos fibers.
+Sample Collection: After zeroing in on potential asbestos-containing materials, the professional will carefully collect samples without releasing any fibers.
 Homeowners mustn’t attempt to collect samples themselves, as this can disturb the material and pose a health risk.

 Interpreting the Results: Homeowners receive a detailed report outlining the findings after the lab analysis.
 Based on these results, homeowners can decide on the next steps, be it removal, encapsulation, or material monitoring.

-While generic home inspections are mainly visual, taking note of any suspect building materials, deteriorating elements, asbestos inspectors will actually sample and analyze the materials in your home.
+While generic home inspections are mainly visual, taking note of any suspect building materials, deteriorating elements, inspectors will actually sample and analyze the materials in your home.
 Then, they’ll send these samples to a qualified lab for testing and send a report to the client.
 Learn more about Asbestos Compliance here.